MatMiraglio/SolsticeApi/README.md

 This is a simple api with loosly coupled components, easy to expand and modify.

-The use of Dependency Injection and the Command Design Pattern makes it easy to write unit test for the application.
+The usage of Dependency Injection and Command Design Pattern facilitates the writing if unit test for the application.

 To Do List:
 1. Add authentication